jharwell/fordyca/docs/config/controllers.rst

   - ``ledtaxis_search`` - Use the sensing information given off by a cache to perform LEDtaxis towards it, and then perform CRW once a robot is

-Additional notes to :xref:`COSM` controller docs:
+Additional notes to :xref:`COSM` controller docs
 =================================================

 ``perception``